solidjs/solid-docs-legacy/langs/en/guides/testing.md

   test("it stores new state to localStorage", () => createRoot(dispose => {
     const [state, setState] = createLocalStore(initialState);
     setState("newTitle", "updated");
-    // to catch an effect, we need an effect return new Promise<void>((resolve) => createEffect(() => {
+    // to catch an effect, use an effect return new Promise<void>((resolve) => createEffect(() => {
       expect(JSON.parse(localStorage.todos || ""))
         .toEqual({ todos: [], newTitle: "updated" });